juandavidzuluaga/doc-otobo-admin/content/processes-automation/web-services.rst

 The ticket system must be reachable by other services without manual intervention by an agent.

 OTOBO supports this requirement by the *Generic Interface*.
 It empowers the administrator to create a web service for a specific task without scripting language knowledge.
-OTOBO reacts on incoming REST or SOAP requests and create objects or provides object data to other systems transparently.
+OTOBO reacts on incoming REST or SOAP requests and creates objects or provides object data to other systems transparently.

 A web service is a communication method between two systems, in our case OTOBO and a remote system.
 In its configuration, the :term:`operation` or :term:`invoker` determine the direction of communication, and the :term:`mapping` and :term:`transport` take care of how the data is received and interpreted.

-In its configuration it can be defined what actions the web service can perform internally (operation), what actions the OTOBO request can perform remote system (invokers), how data is converted from one system to the other (mapping), and over which protocol the communication will take place (transport).
+By configuration, you can define what actions the web service can perform internally (operation), what actions the OTOBO request can perform on a remote system (invokers), how data is converted from one system to the other (mapping), and which protocol is used for communication (transport).

-The generic interface is the framework that makes it possible to create web services for OTOBO in a predefined way, using already made building blocks that are independent from each other and interchangeable.
+The generic interface is the framework which makes it possible to create web services for OTOBO in a predefined way, using ready-made building blocks that are independent from each other and interchangeable.

 Use this screen to manage web services in the system.
 A fresh OTOBO installation contains no web service by default.
 The web service management screen is available in the *Web Services* module of the *Processes & Automation* group.